646: Gone With the Sinned Edition

 Together, these six sexy secularists secured scathing scorn for the sacred this week by giving us money.

-Not everybody has money, and if you'd like those people to not be us, you can make a per-episode donation at patreon.com slash scathing atheist, whereby you'll earn early access to an extended ad-free version of every episode, or you can make a one-time donation by clicking on the donate button on the right side of the homepage at scathingatheist.com.
+Not everybody has money, and if you'd like those people to not be us, you can make a per-episode donation at patreon.com slash scathing atheist, whereby you'll earn early access to an extended ad-free version of every episode, or you can make a one-time donation by clicking on the donate button on the right side of the homepage at scathingadheist.com.

+And if you'd like to help, but come on, money?
 You can also help a ton by leaving a five-star review, telling a friend about the show, and following us on social media.

-And speaking of social media, Tim Robertson handles that for us, and our audio engineers Morgan Clark, who also wrote all the music that that was used in this episode, which was used with permission.
+And speaking of social media, Tim Robertson handles that for us, and our audio engineers Morgan Clark, who also wrote all the music that was used in this episode, which was used with permission.

 I felt so bad,